Service Management Blog

 The #1 expectation of any type of support request is that the person providing assistance knows the product inside and out.
 There is nothing that erodes customer comfort faster than fumbling through a support call.

 This also means if representatives don’t know the answer to a question, they should admit it.
-Saying “I don’t have the answer but I can get it for you” will be much better received than pretending that you know an answer.
+Saying “I don’t have the answer but I can get it for you” will be much better received than pretending that you know the answer.

 Friendliness

 No one likes to work with a jerk.
-Representatives should strive to solve customer challenges in a friendly way without over-doing it.
+Representatives should strive to solve customer challenges in a friendly way without overdoing it.

 Communication